axelvaldez/radical-companies/_posts/TEMPLATE/yyyy-mm-dd-TEMPLATE.markdown

    </tr>
   </table>
  </div>
- <p>For subsequent co-owner candidates, any co-owner can go through the Explicit Relationship with them.</p>
+ <p>For subsequent co-owner candidates, any co-owner can go through the Explicit Relationship with them and consistenly communicate what the community is about.</p>

 <!-- PREV ...
 NEXT -->
 <h1></h1>